PIA To Run Special Flights To Transport Pakistani National From China - UrduPoint

 PIA To Run Special Flights To Transport Pakistani National From China

-Pakistan International Airlines (PIA) was considering a proposal to operate special flights for several cities of China to transport Pakistani nationals back to Pakistan

-BEIJING, (UrduPoint / Pakistan Point News - 7th May, 2020 ) :Pakistan International Airlines (PIA) was considering a proposal to operate special flights for several cities of China to transport Pakistani nationals back to Pakistan.
+BEIJING, May 8 (UrduPoint / Pakistan Point News - 8th May, 2020 ) :Pakistan International Airlines (PIA) is considering a proposal to operate special flights for several cities of China to transport Pakistani national to Pakistan.

-The travelling expenditure for these flights would be borne by passengers themselves, according to a press statement issued by Pakistan Embassy Beijing here on Thursday.
+The travelling expenditure for these flights will be borne by passengers themselves, according to a press statement issued by Pakistan Embassy Beijing here.

-In wake of COVID-19 pandemic, all passengers arriving in Pakistan would be subjected to relevant procedures of Government of Pakistan for containing the spread of disease.
+In wake of COVID-19 pandemic, all passengers arriving in Pakistan would be subject to relevant procedures of Government of Pakistan for containing the spread of disease.

-The embassy was doing an exercise to invite the interests of those Pakistani expatriates in China who wish to avail these special flights.
+The embassy is doing an exercise to invite the interests of those Pakistani expatriates in China who wish to avail these special flights.

 The embassy has asked all Pakistani community members and students in China and are interested to avail these flights to send their complete information.